-Recognised Prior Learning
+Recognition of Prior Learning

 Love it.
 Learn it.
 Live it.

-Frequently Asked Questions - Recognised Prior Learning
+Frequently Asked Questions - Recognition of Prior Learning

-Is there a fee for RPL?
+Is there a fee for RPL applications?

-What is a Portfolio of Learning?
+What is a Recognition of Prior Learning application?

 Do I have to attend an interview?